-The school's response to this section may be used to satisfy the requirements of 20 U.S.C. § 6314(b)(1)(B)(iii)(I)(aa).
+The school's response to this section may address the requirements of ESSA, P.L.
+No. 114-95, $\hat{A}$ § 1114(b)(2) and (b)(7)(A)(iii)(I).

-1. Describe how the school works at building positive relationships with families to increase involvement, including efforts to communicate the school's mission and vision, and keep parents informed of their child's progress.
+- 1. Describe how the school works at building positive relationships with families to increase involvement, including efforts to communicate the school's mission and vision, and keep parents informed of their child's progress. - a.
+Will the school use its Title I Parent and Family Engagement Policy (PFEP) to satisfy this question?